-C-Zero Raises $11.5M to Scale up ‘Turquoise Hydrogen’ Technology
+C-Zero Raises $11.5M to Scale Up ‘Turquoise Hydrogen’ Technology

 Comparing the potential of green hydrogen

-That’s because C-Zero expects its process to yield hydrogen at a cost of about $1.50 per kilogram, about the same as grey hydrogen, he said.
+That’s because C-Zero expects its process to yield hydrogen at a cost of about $1.50 per kilogram, about the same as gray hydrogen, he said.
 That’s well below the cost of green hydrogen via electrolysis today, which ranges from $4 per kilogram and up.

 That price is bound to drop as massive government mandates and incentives drive a boom in global electrolysis capacity.
-National hydrogen strategies in Europe and Asia have set targets totaling 66 gigawatts of capacity, according to Wood Mackenzie’s new report, 2050: The Hydrogen Possibility—a scale that will exceed existing global demand for the gas absent a major growth in end uses for heating, electricity generation and fuel for ships, planes and long-haul road transport.
+National hydrogen strategies in Europe and Asia have set targets totaling 66 gigawatts of capacity, according to Wood Mackenzie’s new report, 2050: The Hydrogen Possibility — a scale that will exceed existing global demand for the gas absent a major growth in end uses for heating, electricity generation and fuel for ships, planes and long-haul road transport.

-This growth is spurring green hydrogen project developers to stake claims to costs that will be competitive with grey hydrogen by the end of the decade or earlier.
-These cost declines will depend on several factors, including increased efficiencies and economies of scale from electrolysers, and of course, the cost and availability of carbon-free electricity to supply them.
+This growth is spurring green hydrogen project developers to stake claims to costs that will be competitive with gray hydrogen by the end of the decade or earlier.
+These cost declines will depend on several factors, including increased efficiencies and economies of scale from electrolyzers, and of course, the cost and availability of carbon-free electricity to supply them.

 But Jones pointed out that the electricity required to generate a kilogram of green hydrogen equates to roughly seven times the equivalent amount of energy contained in the natural gas used to make a kilogram of turquoise hydrogen.
-Then, of course, there’s the issue of how often renewable energy can be cost-effectively diverted to making hydrogen instead of serving loads
+Then, of course, there’s the issue of how often renewable energy can be cost-effectively diverted to making hydrogen instead of serving loads.

-And because much of the power generation sector’s plans for hydrogen center on using it to replace natural gas, installing a C-Zero reactor at the point where existing natural gas pipelines feed into power plants could be a far less capital-intensive solution than building or retrofitting a pipeline to carry hydrogen from far-off sources.
+And because much of the power generation sector’s plans for hydrogen center on using it to replace natural gas, installing a C-Zero reactor at the point where existing natural-gas pipelines feed into power plants could be a far less capital-intensive solution than building or retrofitting a pipeline to carry hydrogen from far-off sources.

-To be clear, “we never claim we’re going to be cheaper than steam methane reforming,” he said.
+To be clear, the company emphatically does not claim its process is "going to be cheaper than steam methane reforming,” Jones said.
 “We do think we’re going to be cheaper than steam methane reforming plus carbon capture,” however.
 “We don’t think about this as what’s the cost of hydrogen production — we think about it as what’s the cost for avoided CO2.”

 While some cleantech investors may question the wisdom of investing in technologies that continue to make use of natural gas, “if you’re sitting on billions or trillions of dollars of natural gas reserves, what are you going to do with that?
-We see ourselves as being the bridge from existing natural gas assets and reserves to a low-carbon future.”
+We see ourselves as being the bridge from existing natural-gas assets and reserves to a low-carbon future.”